-As described in the 2021 Pennsylvania Fish and Boat Commission Pan Fish Survey report (www.fishandboat.com/Fish/Fisheries/BiologistReports/Documents/Bio2021/5x6-21-PromptonLake-Panfish.pdf), Prompton Reservoir is currently managed under the Commonwealth Inland Waters regulation program and under the Brood Stock Lakes Program to aid hatchery culture operations for muskellunge and pickerels.
-From April 1 through May 31 fishing for muskellunge, tiger muskellunge, northern pike and pickerel is restricted to a catch and release basis.
+As described in the 2021 Pennsylvania Fish and Boat Commission Pan Fish Survey report (www.fishandboat.com/Fish/Fisheries/BiologistReports/Documents/Bio2021/5x6-21-PromptonLake-Panfish.pdf), Prompton Reservoir was historically managed under the Commonwealth Inland Waters regulation program and under the Brood Stock Lakes Program to aid hatchery culture operations.
+Largemouth Bass Virus was identified in Prompton Reservoir in 2021 and the reservoir has subsequently been removed from the states Brood Stock Lake Program.
+Additionally, stocking of Muskellunge will be discontinued in 2023.
 As shown in Table 8, seventeen different fish species were captured during the 2021 fish population survey utilizing trap nets and night electrofishing capture methods.
 Based on the recent survey, present-day panfish and black bass populations continue to provide consistent angling opportunities when compared to historic surveys.